All Episodes

 Why is it such a shock?

-Um liberals are liberals first.
+Liberals are liberals first.

 They're liberals first.

-Uh I'm one of the few bosses where when I tell a subordinate what I think, they can tell me that they think I'm wrong and they can act like I'm stupid.
+I'm one of the few bosses where when I tell a subordinate what I think, they can tell me that they think I'm wrong and they can act like I'm stupid.

-Because after 18 years, they still think they have a chance at prevailing.
+And I just smile because after 18 years, they still think they have a chance at prevailing.

-Hate is bad.
+Hate, hate is bad.

 They have made hate a crime in this country.

-That's why Nasralla is interesting.
+That's why Nasrallah is interesting.

-So his anti-Semitism is a fascinating aspect of this whole dynamic, this whole rubric, this whole paradigm, this whole context, this whole war.
+That's why his anti-Semitism is a fascinating aspect of this whole dynamic, this whole rubric, this whole paradigm, this whole context, this whole war.

-So anti Semitism, yeah, that's bad, but you know, it's not hate.
+So anti-Semitism, yeah, that's bad, but you know, it's not hate.

 It's not hate.